Electro-Corp/PythonSnakeGame/README.md

 # PythonSnakeGame
-Basic snake game with some extra... features.
+Basic snake game with some extra... features. <br>
 #File descriptions:
 `main.py` <br> Basic File for handing the screen and other minor things
 <br>